List of Home and Away characters introduced in 2009: Brendan Austin

-Brendan arrives in Summer Bay with his mother to stay with his family – where it is revealed he has autism.
-His younger brother Xavier had been looking after Brendan previously, in their older brother Hugo's absence.
-Brendan disliked Hugo for this fact, Xavier too resented him for putting the pressure on him.
-Xavier tried to hide the fact that he had a brother with learning difficulties, on one occasion he hid him away from his friends.
-When his girlfriend Ruby Buckton realises this, she spends time with Brendan.
+Brendan arrives in Summer Bay with his mother Gina Austin (Sonia Todd), but when she fractures her ankle, they have to stay with his family indefinitely.
+Brendan has autism and his younger brother Xavier had been looking after him previously, in their older brother Hugo's absence.
+Brendan dislikes Hugo for this, Xavier too resents him for putting the pressure on him.
+Xavier tries to hide the fact that he has a brother with learning difficulties, on one occasion he hides him away from his friends.
+When his girlfriend Ruby Buckton (Rebecca Breeds) realises this, she spends time with Brendan.
 She convinces him not to be ashamed and Brendan starts to get to know more people.
-He is later put in Martha's care but he runs away, claiming he wants to be with Xavier.
-He is later found trapped up a tree which he climbed.
+He is later put in Martha MacKenzie's (Jodi Gordon) care, but he runs away, claiming he wants to be with Xavier.
+He climbs a tree and becomes trapped, but is soon rescued.

-Brendan later runs away whilst in Martha MacKenzie's care.
-He becomes startled by the colour of Roman Harris's car and uses his catapult to launch a brick through the window, which hits Roman in the head, causing him to crash his vehicle.
-Leah Patterson-Baker is also in the car at the time.
-Xavier witnesses this and convinces Brendan to leave the scene, Xavier even takes the blame for the accident.
-Roman remained in a coma for a short time, when he awakes he is left blind.
-It is later revealed Brendan caused the accident and Roman decides against pressing charges as he realises he cannot be held accountable for his actions.
+Brendan runs away again while in Martha's care.
+He becomes startled by the colour of Roman Harris's (Conrad Coleby) car and uses his catapult to launch a brick through the window, which hits Roman in the head, causing him to crash the vehicle.
+Leah Patterson-Baker (Ada Nicodemou) is also in the car at the time.
+Xavier witnesses this and convinces Brendan to leave the scene, before taking the blame for the accident.
+Roman remains in a coma for a short time, and when he awakes he is blind.
+It is later revealed Brendan caused the accident and Roman decides against pressing charges, as he realises Brendan cannot be held accountable for his actions.
 It soon emerges that Brendan's aversion to blue cars is because he witnessed a blue car crash into Hugo's car when they were younger, leaving Hugo injured and his girlfriend dead.

-Brendan later claims to have a girlfriend Ruby Leeds, who suffers from Down syndrome.
+Brendan later claims to have a girlfriend Ruby Leeds (Tracie Sammmut), who has Down syndrome.
 However, as she is named Ruby everyone initially assumes he is referring to Ruby Buckton.
 He later brings her to visit his family.
-Gina is happy to see her son coping alone, however she is not convinced it will last.
-He asks if he can move to sheltered housing with her and attend a learning facility.
+Gina is happy to see her son coping alone, however, she is not convinced it will last.
+He asks if he can move to sheltered housing with Ruby and attend a learning facility.
 Gina decides against this, but Ruby eventually wins her over.
-When Xavier is knocked out and falls in the water, despite not being a good swimmer Brendan went in and saved him which shocked and surprised Hugo and Gina which led to her letting Brendan leave to be with Ruby.
-He later returns to what he thought was his brother Hugo's funeral, but he later turned out to be alive.
-In 2013, Gina died and Xavier mentioned to their stepfather, John Palmer (Shane Withington) that Brendan isn't coming to the funeral, since he's too upset to come.
+When Xavier is knocked out and falls in the water, despite not being a good swimmer Brendan goes into the water and saves Xavier, which shocks and surprises Hugo and Gina.
+Gina lets Brendan leave to be with Ruby.
+He later returns to what he thinks is Hugo's funeral, but Hugo later turns out to be alive.
+When Gina dies a few years later, Xavier mention to their stepfather, John Palmer (Shane Withington) that Brendan is not coming to the funeral, since he is too upset.